Ruff (RUFF) Price Reaches $0.0030 on Major Exchanges

 Buying and Selling Ruff

-It is usually not presently possible to buy alternative cryptocurrencies such as Ruff directly using U.S. dollars.
-Investors seeking to trade Ruff should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Ruff using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Ruff directly using U.S. dollars.
+Investors seeking to trade Ruff should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Ruff using one of the exchanges listed above.

 Receive News & Updates for Ruff Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ruff and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.